Cloud Function Call Methods

 } else if (error.message.includes('404')) {

-return { success: false, error: 'Function not found' };
+return { success: false, error: 'Function does not exist' };

 } else {